usnistgov/ElectionGlossary/index.md

 ## <a name="visual-format"></a>visual format
-A display format in which [contest options](#contest-option) and other information are displayed on screen or paper for perception using sight.
+A display format in which information is displayed on screen or paper for perception using sight.

 ## <a name="vote"></a>vote